EichlerLab/svpop/README.md

 1. svtype: Subtype of variant (snv, ins, del, inv, dup, rgn, sub).

 Annotations will have custom parameter wildcards that determine their behavior.

-### Built-in filters

-The "{filter}" wildcard is typically "all" or "lc" (an hg38 filter).

-1. hg38
-    1. lc: Drops low-confidence regions determined by Audano 2019 (PMID 30661756) on CLR data.
-May be outdated for modern technology.
-    1. lcy: lc and drops chrY.

-### Custom filters

 ## Annotations